 Rockville Solar Homes

 Join the Capital Area Solar Co-op to make installing a solar system on your home or small business easy.
-Similar to last year, the 2021 Solar Co-op includes two options: rooftop solar and electric vehicle chargers.
+Recent Solar Co-ops included two options: rooftop solar and electric vehicle chargers.
 Due to COVID-19, Solar Co-op registration, meetings and info sessions will all be conducted electronically.
-Registration opens Thursday, April 1 and closes August 31, 2021.
+Registration typically opens in April and closes in August.

 By working with a local non-profit and community partners, the solar co-op helps residents better understand the process of going solar and leverages group buying power to get a discount off the installations.